Settled Minister Search Committee

 What were the criteria the Parish Committee used to form the list of candidates?

-A subcommittee of the Parish Committee carefully weighed the following criteria to select a balanced group of candidates.
+A subcommittee of the Parish Committee carefully weighed the following criteria to select a balanced group of candidates from the individuals most recommended by members.

 • Balance of skills: